 To refine and customize the cutout style, a series of global cutout attributes are provided within the style configuration node.

 If checked, the cutout is inverted.
 This attribute is useful for emulating simple, two-layered paper cut animation, instead.

-Distance between the two substrates (papers).
+Distance between the two canvases (papers).
 A longer distance will increase the offset of the cast shadow.

 Intensity of the cast shadow.

-Radius of the drop shadow in pixels, modifying the shadow cast by the top substrate (paper) on the bottom substrate.
+Radius of the drop shadow in pixels, modifying the shadow cast by the top canvas (paper) on the bottom canvas.

 Intensity of the outer bevel shadow (paper curving away from the light).

 Intensity of the outer bevel highlight (paper curving towards the light).